pranjals149/100-Days-Of-Code/README.md

 Day 39 : Implemented Bcrypt module for Node.JS.
 Hashed passwords and compared the passwords provided by the user with the password already stored in the database.
         Link for the repo. - https://github.com/pranjals149/Day39

+Day 40 : Made a port scanner.
+        Link for the repo. - https://github.com/pranjals149/Day39